Modernization drive spurs Saudi Arabia's criminal reform | DW | 28.04.2020

 "In Saudi Arabia, terrorism is a very broad concept since the state may prosecute as terrorism any party who opposes its decisions or criticizes it," he explained.

-Thus while, the latest death penalty reform addresses an issue at the core of human rights enterprises, the end of a cruel and unusual punishment, the extent of pratical application remains to be seen.
+Thus, while the latest death penalty reform addresses an issue at the core of human rights enterprises, the end of a cruel and unusual punishment, the extent of pratical application appears to remain in question.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.